Citrus Quarantine Program (CQP)

-As of November 13, 2019, a total of 1,655 trees and 264 ACP samples have tested positive for the HLB bacterium on a total of 1,197 sites.
-The sites are located in the following counties: Los Angeles, Orange, and Riverside.
+As of January 16, 2020, a total of 1,760 trees and 280 ACP samples have tested positive for the HLB bacterium on a total of 1,274 sites.
+The sites are located in the following counties: Los Angeles, Orange, Riverside, and San Bernardino.

 New!
 The Citrus Pest & Disease Prevention Program (CPDPP) Released a new 30-second Public Service Announcement (PSA), “What If California Citrus Disappeared?”